MuvinMurugan/battery_monitor/README.md

 <h3> If you want to contribute </h3>

-To modifying the code and build by using below steps:
+Do modifying the code and build by using below steps:

 Use Python and create a virtualenv and install the requirements.txt file for the dependency.